MelGalera/COVID-data-exploration-by-SQL/index.md

 <br>
 <br>

-### PART B. Data exploration: Questions
+####  Data exploration (Questions)

+SQL queries were used to answer questions to give insights on the impact of COVID-19 globally.
 <br>

-**Question 1:** Determine COVID infection rates (Total cases vs population, or the percentage of population that contracted COVID19) worldwide, by country, by continent.
+**Question 1:** Determine COVID infection rates (Total cases vs population, or the percentage of population that contracted COVID19) worldwide, by country, by region/continent.
 Show the highest or top 10.

 ```sql
 -- create a view for the infection rates